mreider/am/agilemarkdown-project/Create-users-via-stories.md

 @falconandy - don't you think it would be better to use am sync? if you assigned a user to "someuser" and there was no user file, you would just create it.
 That's all.
 Why do you think pendulum would be helpful? sent by @mreider at 2018-08-01 04:05 AM

+@mreider - I can create an user file, without user email.
+So I can't send new comments to him.
+Also misprint are possible: there were 3 misprints - falconamdy, falconany and falconadny.
+Three new user files for them? sent by @falconandy at 2018-08-01 08:40 AM

 ## Attachments

 ## Metadata